-Perception Vs Reality
+Perception Vs Reality – What is the truth?

-What is reality but a concept unique to each of us?
+What is perception vs reality but a concept unique to each of us?
 Can anything be classed as real when our perceptions differ greatly on so many things?
 Just because we see something a particular way does not make it so.
 We can be so insistent sometimes that our way of seeing something is more right than someone else’s way.

 Keep an open mind at all times and remember that a point of view is always valuable to each individual.
 I always used to class myself as someone who was ‘realistic’ but after contemplating this further I realised that the term ‘realistic’ means something very different entirely.

-Putting Things Into Context
+Perception Vs Reality Putting Things Into Context

 Lets take the example of war.
 There are some people who believe that war is necessary sometimes to get peace and then in order to keep the peace.
 There are other people who will believe that war is evil and should never be entered into no matter what.
 Who is right?
 Is war right or wrong?
 That’s just an example and I’m not here to answer that question.